SoftwareAG/webmethods-api-control-plane/deployment/docker/README.md

 # API Control Plane deployment with docker compose

 The instructions for installing and running the API Control Plane on docker are below.
-If you have any questions or find issues, please use the [Issues](https://github.com/SoftwareAG/webmethods-api-control-plane/issues) or [Discussions](https://github.com/SoftwareAG/webmethods-api-control-plane/discussions) tabs in this repository.

 The standard deployment of API Control plane contains the following 5 microservices.
 ![img.png](../../attachments/apicp_logical_architecture.png)